 8.5.1.
-Introduction: The Department of Microbiology, St. Xavier's College, is the oldest Microbiology Department in the Country (over eighty years old).
+Introduction: The Department of Microbiology, St. Xavier's College, is the oldest Microbiology Department in the country (over eighty years old).
 Microbiology, one of the three classical disciplines in the Biological Sciences is an extremely diverse and complex field.
-A constantly changing and advancing science it has spawned the evolution of modern scientific disciplines like microbial biotechnology, genetic engineering, immunology, molecular biology, genomics and solve many challenges in health, energy, environment, etc. The course is designed to provide students with training and research experience that will prepare them for a wide range of careers in pure and applied sciences.
+A constantly changing and advancing science it has spawned the evolution of modern scientific disciplines like microbial biotechnology, genetic engineering, immunology, molecular biology, enomics and solve many challenges in health, energy, environment, etc. This 2-year, 4-semester autonomous credit-based M.Sc. programme is affiliated to the University of Mumbai.
+The course is designed to provide students with training and research experience that will prepare them for a wide range of careers in pure and applied sciences.

 - 8.5.2.1.
 A candidate for being eligible for admission to the M.Sc.
 Degree in Microbiology should have passed the B.Sc.
 (Three year integrated course) degree examination of the University of Mumbai with at least 14 theory courses and 6 practical courses (i.e. minimum required for majoring in a subject) in Microbiology OR B.Sc.
 Microbiology from any other University. - 8.5.2.2.
-For Eligibility / Transfer / Migration Certificates: Refer 8.1.6, 8.1.7. on page 74.
-Reservation Criteria: Refer: 8.1.11 on page 74
+For Eligibility / Transfer / Migration Certificates: Refer 8.1.5 to 8.1.9. on page 75.
+Reservation Criteria: Refer: 8.1.11 on page 76